 For mild cases of thrombosis and embolism, symptoms may resolve within a few days to weeks of medication and lifestyle changes.
 The outlook for more severe cases depends mostly on the type, extent, and location of the clot or obstruction.

-About 50 percent of people with DVT have long-term complications, generally related to reduced blood flow.
-Around 33 percent of people with a combination of DVT and PE develop new clots within 10 years.
+About of people with DVT have long-term complications, generally related to reduced blood flow.
+Around of people with a combination of DVT and PE develop new clots within 10 years.